CiscoISE/terraform-provider-ciscoise/docs/resources/node_group_node.md

 It manages create and delete operation on Node Group.

-- This data source action adds a node to the node group in the cluster.
+- This resource action adds a node to the node group in the cluster.
 When a node that belongs to a node group fails, another node in the same node group issues a Change of Authorization (CoA) for all the URL-redirected sessions on the failed node.